southsidedean/using-podman-generate-test-k8s-manifest/README.md

 *Shall we take our Confluence pod manifest to Kubernetes?
 Why yes!*

-In the next article, we're going to see what happens when we feed our YAML manifest for our Confluence pod into a KIND (Kubernetes-In-Docker) cluster!
+In the next [tutorial](https://github.com/southsidedean/deploy-confluence-k8s-using-podman), we're going to see what happens when we feed our YAML manifest for our Confluence pod into a KIND (Kubernetes-In-Docker) cluster!

 Enjoy!